jpw1991/chebs-mercenaries/README.md

 It is related to my other mod called [Cheb's Necromancy](https://github.com/jpw1991/chebs-necromancy) and shares a lot of concepts and functionality.
 It's basically for people that want living human minions rather than the undead.

-**Attention:** PvP is a new feature in 2.2.3 and needs testing.
-By default, it is disabled.
-To turn it on, set `PvPAllowed` to true in the config.
-Your minions should now be hostile to other players.
-Please report problems [here](https://github.com/jpw1991/chebs-mercenaries/pull/44).

 ## About Me

 [![image1](https://imgur.com/Fahi6sP.png)](https://necrobase.chebgonaz.com)